kubeshop/testkube/docs/docs/0-testkube-cloud/10-architecture.md

 ## Multiple Testkube Agents

 Main Testkube Cloud feature is to have insights into multiple Testkube Cloud Agents.
-You can look at your Kubernetes clusters from single dashboard.
+You can look at your Kubernetes clusters from single dashboard and easily switch between different Testkube clusters.

 ![multiple clusters](https://user-images.githubusercontent.com/30776/208391158-a42d1f56-950f-48c3-bcfb-2768054b4704.jpeg)